OlafenwaMoses/ImageAI/README.md

 <b>ImageAI</b> provides very convenient and powerful methods
  to perform object detection on images and extract each object from the image.
 The object detection class provided only supports the current state-of-the-art RetinaNet, but with options to adjust for state of the art performance or real time processing.
-You will find below the result of an example object detection using the RetinaNet model, and the 'Full Details & Documentation' link below the images.
+You will find below the result of an example object detection using the RetinaNet model, and the 'Tutorials & Documentation' link below the images.
 Click the link to see the full sample codes, explainations, best practices guide and documentation.
     <div style="width: 600px;" >
           <b><p><i>Input Image</i></p></b></br>